gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 ### 4: Remove Extension Mapping

-The whole mapping from ImageVersions to the provider specific image reference is generalized and moved to gardener core.
+The whole mapping from ImageVersions to the provider specific image reference is generalized and moved to Gardener core.

 <details>
   <summary>Click to show the example</summary>